teusjoy/Animal-Adoption-Website/README.md

 # Animal-Adoption-Website
 > This is an animal adoption website built in HTML5, CSS3, and JavaScript.

+# Purpose:
+The primary purpose of our animal adoption website is to facilitate the responsible and compassionate adoption of pets, connecting loving homes with animals in need.
+Through this platform, we strive to raise awareness about animal welfare, encourage responsible pet ownership, and contribute to the reduction of homeless animals.
+These goals align with our commitment to creating a positive impact on the lives of animals and the community while promoting a culture of responsible pet ownership.

+# Goals:
+1. Facilitate Successful Adoptions:
+    - Provide clear and concise information on the adoption process.
+    - Showcase available animals for adoption and update the list regularly.

+2. Transparency and Trust:
+    - Build trust by providing transparent information about the adoption process, fees, and the organization's mission.
+    - Establish a reputation for honesty and ethical practices in animal welfare.

+3. Promote Donations and Support:
+    - Raise funds to support the maintenance of the website and the welfare of animals.
+    - Encourage monetary donations to further the organization's mission.

 # Website Structure:

 ## Home Page:
-- Welcome message and brief introduction to the organization.
-- Featured pets available for adoption.
+- Featured animals available for adoption.
-- Call-to-action buttons for adoption, donation, volunteering, and appointment scheduling.
+- Call-to-action buttons for adoption, adoption guide, F.A.Qs, contact us, and donation.

+## Adoption Guide:
+- Step-by-step guide to the adoption process:
+    i. choose an animal,
+    ii. review adoption fees, and
+    iii. complete adoption form.
+- Adoption fees fully explained.

-## Adoptable Pets:
+## Adoption Manager:
-- Search and filter options (species, age, brief description, etc.).
+- Search and filter options (type of animal).
 - List of animals available for adoption.
-- Individual profiles for each pet with photos, descriptions, and adoption status.
+- Individual profiles for each pet with photos, descriptions, and adoption button.

-## Adoption:
-- Step-by-step guide to the adoption process.
-- Application form and requirements.
-- Information on fees and what's included in the adoption.

-## Education Center:
-- Responsible pet ownership resources.
-- Training tips and guides.
-- Breed information and characteristics.
-- Health and wellness articles.

-## Appointment Management:
-- ### Get an Appointment:
-  - Introduction to the appointment process.
-  - Appointment request form with fields for name, contact information, address, preferred date and time, pet preference (if any), and additional comments.
-  - Submission confirmation with information on when the user can expect a response.
-- ### Reschedule Appointment:
-  - Introduction to the rescheduling process.
-  - Reschedule request form with fields for reference number or appointment details, proposed new date and time, reason for rescheduling, and additional comments.
-  - Submission confirmation with information on when the user can expect a response.
-- ### Cancel Appointment:
-  - Introduction to the cancellation process.
-  - Cancel appointment form with fields for reference number or appointment details and reason for cancellation.
-  - Submission confirmation with information on the cancellation process.

-## About Us:
-- Mission and vision statements.
+- Adoption Form:
-- History of the organization.
+    i.
+Confirmation of the selected pet
+    ii.
+Adoption form with fields: Name, Address, Credit Card Information. iii.
+Successful adoption confirmation and the details.

+## FAQs:
-- Meet the team (staff and volunteers).
+- Frequently asked questions about the adoption process, organization, and website usage.
-- Testimonials and success stories.

-## Support Us:
-- Donation options (one-time, recurring, in-kind).
-- Volunteer opportunities and application form.
-- Merchandise store if applicable.

 ## Contact Us:
 - Contact form for general inquiries.
-- Information on how to visit the adoption center or contact specific departments.
-- Social media links.
+    i.
+By calling.
+    ii.
+By visiting us at our address. iii.
+By leaving a message on the form.

-## FAQs:
+## Support Us:
-- Frequently asked questions about the adoption process, organization, and website usage.
-- Privacy Policy and Terms of Service:
-- Clear information on user data protection and terms governing website use.
+- Donation options ($5, $10, $20, $50 or another amount).
+- Donation methods (PayPal, Visa, Mastercard, American Express).

-## Search and Accessibility:
+## Search:
 - Search bar for easy navigation.

-- Accessibility features to ensure inclusivity.
+## Language Accessibility:
+- Website available in English and French.